 The channel buttons run across the bottom of the halscope screen.
-Click button "1", and you will see the "Select Channel Source" dialog, figure 2.6.
+Click button "1", and you will see the "Select Channel Source" dialog as shown in the following figure.
 This dialog is very similar to the one used by Halmeter.
 We would like to look at the signals we defined earlier, so we click on the "Signals" tab, and the dialog displays all of the signals in the HAL (only two for this example).

-Figure 2.6: Select Channel Source dialog
+Figure 2.5: Select Channel Source